Realtyex · Wholesale Australian Property · 2026

 Every gate can reject.
 If the capital has already run, we won't force a corridor.
 If the corridor misses 48/60 on GCIM, we won't force an estate.
 If the estate's developer, rebate, or precinct fails, we won't force a lot.
 Most buyer's agents sell you whatever's in front of them.
 We publish the gates so you can see exactly what we turned down and why.

 Right now, Gate 1 says Melbourne.
 Gate 2 says Kalkallo, Werribee, Officer, Clyde North.
 Gate 3 filters to Tier-1 estates with wholesale access.
 Gate 4 is the client-specific deal.
-That's the funnel from "Australia has eight capitals" to "Lot 60950, Basalt Street, Kalkallo".
+That's the funnel from "Australia has eight capitals" to a single titled lot inside Cloverton Midtown.

 Seven corridors.
 Same arc.